neondatabase/website/content/use-cases/ai-agents.md

 AI agents can now provision infrastructure, including databases.
 With AI Agents already spinning up databases every few seconds, chances are they’re going to manage a big part of the web’s infrastructure in the future—and, just like developers, AI agents love working with Neon.

-## Neon is the perfect DB for AI Agents.
+## Neon is ideally suited to AI Agents.
 Here’s why:

 ---